josh-works/josh-works.github.io/_posts/2024-09-10-polyline-practice-01.md

 I've used Leaflet before, and mapbox, a little, so I'm going to start with those.

-Lets rander a bare map, but open it up to about where the polyline will go.
+Lets render a bare map, but open it up to about where the polyline will go.
 I'm sorta writing this blog post top down.
 Lets add a map, and initialize it.

 Following the [Leaflet quick start](https://leafletjs.com/examples/quick-start/) docs.